 Organic Verses Non-Organic Seeds

 Organic became all the rage about the turn of the century when Millenials took control of much of the food consuming population.
-The popularity of the healthy supermarket chain, Whole Foods fueled the "organic is healthy" fires.
+The popularity of the healthy supermarket chain, Whole Foods fueled the "organic is healthy" fire.
 Certified organic seeds for crops and other organic agricultural uses has been a long-standing problem within the organic industry.
 Both seed availability and debates over organic vs. non-organic seed production systems equally play a part.

 What It Means to Be Certified

-The National Organic Program (NOP) requires crop and plant producers to use organic seeds, annual seedlings and planting stock within their operations.
+The National Organic Program (NOP) requires crop and plant producers to use organic seeds, annual seedlings, and planting stock within their operations.
 By definition, organic seeds refer to seeds that are untreated or treated only with allowed substances found on the National List of Allowed and Prohibited Substances.

 If growers plant seed treated with a prohibited substance, the land itself must wait three years to become certified.
 NOP considers planting treated seeds the same as applying the prohibited substance directly to the soil.

 Despite the restrictions imposed by the NOP, there are very specific instances when the requirements of the National Organic Program can be ignored: